sakosy/arch_katas_2021/README.md

  - smart fridges management
  - etc.

- FFoods has been designed before, but not developed yet (we play in the "brown fields" and it's possible to submit requirements to FFoods).
+ FFoods has been designed before, but not developed yet (we play in the "brown fields", and it's possible to submit requirements to FFoods).

  FFamily needs to be aware of seamless integration with FFoods.